-The castle, guarding the Polish-Hungarian border and trade routes running to Poland along the valleys of Poprad and Torysa, was probably built in the first half of the 13th century on the royal initiative.
+The castle, guarding the Polish-Hungarian border and trade routes running to Poland along the valleys of Poprad and Torysa, was probably built in the second half of the 13th century on the royal initiative.
 Its name may be derived from Polovtsians (Cumans), a nomadic tribe who was at the service of Hungarian kings.
 Perhaps their unit temporarily guarded the border with Poland.
 The first written mention of the castle dates from 1294.

 The castle has been preserved in the form of a poorly legible ruin.
 Its most characteristic elements are the remains of four towers.
 The rebuilt south tower is best preserved, and most of its walls have been preserved with three levels of window openings.
-However, from the gothic keep and two renaissance, defensive towers, only stumps protruding into the sky.
+However, from the gothic keep and two renaissance cannon towers, only stumps protruding into the sky.
 The outer walls, which once connected the towers, have only been preserved in some places.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.